chahn/blog/smolagents_blog.md

 ![image/jpeg](https://cdn-uploads.huggingface.co/production/uploads/6684fb935b96dbe402f795d9/Dxmx9_Hpr-XcgrTiaLiJK.jpeg)

+> [!NOTE]
+> **tl;dr:** Today’s AI agents often rely on blind trial-and-error when using tools, calling them first and only then inspecting outputs.
+This article proposes a shift: give agents an **output schema** so they *know* the tool’s data structure beforehand.
+Paired with a code-first (“CodeAct”) paradigm and tools like **smolagents**, this enables agents to generate more precise programs with **fewer steps**, making them faster, more reliable, and more efficient.

 While the title may sound fantastical, the underlying technology is remarkably concrete.
 AI agents have gained a new capability that fundamentally changes how they interact with tools: predictive data structure awareness.
 Instead of executing a tool and then discovering what data it returns, agents can now know the exact output schema beforehand.

 This shift from reactive inspection to predictive planning represents a significant architectural advancement in agent design.